-No matter what brand or model you buy, too short of a paddle will have you hitting your hands on the gun wall of the kayak.
+No matter what brand or model you buy, too short of a paddle will have you hitting your hands on the sides of the kayak.
 Too long and you could be adding extra strain to your shoulders and zig-zagging the kayak in the water, which can be exhausting.

 Selecting the right size is more of an art than a science.
 When you’re deciding on your perfect paddle size you’ll not only want to determine your correct length, but also what category of paddle fits your lifestyle best, and what blade shape and ferrule is right for you.

 First things first, the primary factors to consider when determining your kayak paddle length is your height as well as the width of the kayak.

 If you’re unsure of the width of your boat, measure your kayak at its widest point.
 As a reference, here are the widths of typical kayak types: